CDRNet: Accurate Cup-to-Disc Ratio Measurement with Tight Bounding Box Supervision in Fundus Photography Using Deep Learning: Results

 \subsubsection{Sensitivity of the proposed approach on parameter $\sigma$ in smooth $L_1$ loss}

-In Table \ref{table:cdrnet_sigma} the results of the proposed approach in CDR measurement are shown for different $\sigma$'s in smooth $L_1$ loss.
-As observed, compared with the best performance at $\sigma=6$ (CDR error = 0.0458, F1 score = 0.917), there is only slight performance decreasing for CDR error and F1 score when $\sigma \leq 6$ and $\sigma=8$.
-These results suggest that the proposed approach is robust to $\sigma$ for CDR measurement.
+To evaluate the sensitivity of the proposed approach on parameter $\sigma$ in smooth $L_1$ loss, Table \ref{table:cdrnet_sigma} shows the results of the proposed approach in CDR measurement for different $\sigma$'s.
+As observed, compared with the best performance at $\sigma=6$ (CDR error = 0.0458, $F_1$ score = 0.917), there is only slight performance decreasing for CDR error and $F_1$ score when $\sigma < 6$ and $\sigma > 6$.
+These results suggest that the proposed approach is robust to $\sigma$ in smooth $L_1$ loss for CDR measurement.